ExpShield: Safeguarding Web Text from Unauthorized Crawling and LLM Exploitation: Additional Results

 \section{Additional Results}

-\subsection{Instance Exploitation.}
+\subsection{Instance Exploitation}

-\textbf{Additional results for CC-News and Enron.}
+\textbf{Additional Results for CC-News and Enron.}

-We complement results of \Cref{fig:instance} on two extra datasets CC-News and Enron in \Cref{fig:instance-APP} with the similar trend that after applying \ours the instance exploitation for almost all text instances approaches to zero.
-And the gain of perturbing with OOV compared to uniform token sequence is significant for all datasets.
+We complement results of \Cref{fig:instance} on two extra datasets CC-News and Enron in \Cref{fig:instance-APP} with the similar trend that after applying \ours the instance exploitation for most text instances approaches to zero.
+The gain of perturbing with OOV compared to uniform token sequence is significant for all datasets.

-\textbf{Results with different budgets.}
+\textbf{Results with Different Budgets.}

 We complement results of \Cref{fig:eff_opt} with different perturbation budget $b$ in \Cref{fig:eff_opt-APP}.